Mental Health Wilderness First Aid

 Read about Daye

-A certified Level Three Guide with the Sea Kayak Guides Alliance of B.C., since 2004 Daye has amassed over 1,500 field days as a wilderness guide, including with Coastal Current Adventures, Outward Bound Canada, Capilano University, SKILS, Strathcona Park Lodge, and dozens of other organizations.
-Daye is a former Salt Spring Island Search & Rescue volunteer, and completed her provincial GSAR Training Certificate in 2013.
-She served as the Executive Director of the Sea Kayak Guides Alliance of B.C. from 2015-2020, and founded Mental Health Wilderness First Aid in 2018.
+As a certified Level Three Guide with the Sea Kayak Guides Alliance of B.C., since 2004 Daye has amassed over 1,500 field days as a wilderness guide, including with Coastal Current Adventures, Outward Bound Canada, Capilano University, SKILS, Strathcona Park Lodge, and dozens of other organizations.
+Daye is a former Salt Spring Island Search & Rescue volunteer, served as the Executive Director of the Sea Kayak Guides Alliance of B.C. from 2015-2020, and founded Mental Health Wilderness First Aid in 2018.

-For five years Daye worked primarily with First Nations clients through Aboriginal Child and Youth Mental Health in Victoria, and as a full-time clinical counsellor with the Nuu-chah-nulth Tribal Council, travelling and serving remote communities.
-She has completed San'yas Indigenous Cultural Safety Training and been humbled to work alongside Elders and traditional knowledge keepers from many First Nations in BC as well as the Canadian Arctic.
+For five years Daye worked primarily with First Nations clients, first as an intern clinical counsellor through Aboriginal Child and Youth Mental Health in Victoria, and as a full-time clinical counsellor with the Nuu-chah-nulth Tribal Council, travelling and serving remote First Nations communities on Vancouver Island.
+She has completed San'yas Indigenous Cultural Safety Training and been humbled to work alongside Elders and traditional knowledge keepers from many First Nations in B.C., Canada, as well as the Canadian Arctic.
 Daye has completed specific training in narrative therapy, eco-therapy, Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, expressive play therapy, restorative justice, and myriad cultural trainings.

 Picture